edilsonpecanha/extractor_api_facebook/README.md

 Each level increases the granularity of the information that can be extracted.
 In this script the level of ad was used.

 ### Prerequisites
-You will need to install facebook-business with:
+You will need to install facebook-business, pandas, numpy, boto3 with:
 ```
 pip install facebook-business
+pip install pandas
+pip install numpy
+pip install boto3
 ```

 You need to create an application on Facebook at https://developers.facebook.com/apps/ and add the Marketing API product.